damomarco/receipt_tracker/docs/readme.md

 ## How to Use

 1.  **Add a Receipt**: Click the large `+` button at the bottom right of the screen.
 2.  **Capture or Upload**: Take a photo of your receipt or upload an existing image.
+Your browser may ask for location access to improve accuracy.
-3.  **Automatic Processing**: The app will automatically send the image to the Gemini API to extract the relevant details, including an itemized list with a suggested category for each item.
+3.  **Automatic Processing**: The app will automatically send the image to the Gemini API to extract the relevant details.
+If the location is ambiguous, the AI will provide clickable suggestions.
 4.  **Review and Save**: The extracted data will appear in editable fields.
-Review the information, edit line items and their categories as needed, and click "Save Receipt".
+Review the information, correct the location if needed, and click "Save Receipt".
 5.  **Analyze Your Spending**: View the "Spending Summary" at the top of the main screen to see a percentage-based breakdown of your expenses by category.
 6.  **Ask Questions About All Receipts**: Tap the chat bubble icon on the main screen to open the global chat.
 Ask questions like "How much did I spend in total?" or "List all my food expenses."
 7.  **Manage Receipts**: View all your receipts on the main screen, grouped by date.
 Use the "Show items" toggle to see the itemized list for a specific receipt.